wkwiatek/blog/_posts/making-use-of-rxjs-angular-2.markdown

 }
 ```

-Now it's fired and prints the repos correctly.
+Now the call for repositories is fired and we can see the list of repos fetched correctly.
 Why is that?

-#### Hot and cold observables
+## Hot and cold observables
-Above example shows the observable which is an `http.get` is **cold**.
-What does it mean?
-Each subscriber sees the same events from the beginning as it would just start.
+The `http.get` observable above is **cold**: that means each subscriber sees the same events from the beginning.
 It's independent of any other subscriber.
 It also means if there's no subscriber, no value is emitted!
 See this one in action:

 ```ts
 export class AppComponent {